bende24/ChromeExtensionSaveTabs/README.md

 # Chrome Extension SaveTabs
 A Chrome extension for saving tabs.

 It's not available on Chrome Web Store, because it was just a personal project initially made to be able to store and close all of the open tabs then reload them later, but then I expanded on it later and honestly chrome does it better.

+If you want to see a better looking source code check out the **beta branch**!

 ## Screenshots
 <div>